First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

-Myositis refers to any condition causing inflammation in one or more muscles.
+Myositis refers to any condition causing inflammation in muscles.
 Weakness, swelling, and pain are the most common myositis symptoms.
 Myositis causes include infection, injury, autoimmune conditions, and drug side effects.
 Treatment of myositis varies according to the cause.

 Causes of Myositis

-Inflammatory conditions causing myositis.
+Inflammatory conditions.
 Conditions causing inflammation throughout the body may affect the muscles, causing myositis.
-Many of these causes are autoimmune conditions, in which the body produces damaging antibodies against its own tissues.
+Many of these causes are autoimmune conditions, in which the body attacks its own tissues.
 Inflammatory conditions causing potentially severe myositis include:

 - Dermatomyositis